kammitama5/kammitama5.github.io/_posts/2022-06-19-Sunday-June-19th.md

 ## Groups
 - I was placed in the Arithmetic Geometry group!
 We had two papers to choose from, and fortunately, the six of us evenly split into our preferred paper-groups.
 My paper was [this one](https://arxiv.org/pdf/1602.01431.pdf), along with two other lovely ladies.
+It was interesting because the paper is a mix of Arithmetic Geometry and Arithmetic Statistics, which I found to be absolutely fascinating, and something that might be worth considering for a postdoc or future research.
+By the end of my PhD, I shoudld pretty much have some of the kind of background to engage with the field, but we'll see.
 Everyone in the conference was incredibly friendly, and soon, for every single break, I had a group of friends walking together, eating lunch together, having dinner together, talking about our own experiences in Academia, and what we had a passion for in Pure Mathematics.
 - We also had assigned group mentors, and on some afternoons, our mentors would swap, so that we could get perspectives and new opportunities to learn